#ContinuityOfGovernment, #WW3, #DeepState

 “One Florida is worth way more than Oregon and Hawaii,” Tex added.

 “Well, we think we can win Florida even without a jobs bump.”

 “I still think it’s a tossup, sir.”
 Buckminster explained.

 The POTUS scowled at Buckminster who was proving to be terrible at negotiation.
 “Brock, do you have any thoughts?”

 Tex forced a smile to cover up his building annoyance at McGuinn.
-“Maybe we could discuss this in greater detail… in private, Mr. President?”
+“I’ll get back to you with our answer shortly, Mr. President.”

 Follows, comments, likes, edits and suggestions are greatly appreciated.